Kitchen Counter Chronicles

 pin backers being glue to back of homemade Earth Day pins

 Now, it's time to turn these into pins!
 You will want to use a highly adhesive glue, like a super glue or e-6000 glue.
 Remember that these glues are super-duper sticky.
-You will want to be careful to not get any on your fingers.
+You will want to be careful not to get any on your fingers.
 I find it's best to have everything prepared and ready to go before you get started.
 Cover your work surface and lay the pins design side down.
 Place a dollop of glue on the pin and press the pin backer onto the back of the pin.
 Hold it in place for a few seconds and then let it fully dry.
-Again, check your package instructions for complete drying time.
+Again, check your package instructions for the complete drying time.
 I waited 24 hours before pinning mine to my jacket...just to be sure they were fully dry and secure.

 diy earth day pins pinned to green sleeve